Why Listing Your Business on Online Food Portals is Bad News?

 1. Losing Valuable Real Estate on Google & Losing Control Over Your Business

-2. Online Food Portals & Their High Fees
+2. Online Food Portals Come with High Fees

 But how will moving up the list help you, you ask?